National Hockey Stadium, Lahore

 National Hockey Stadium is a purpose-built field hockey stadium in Lahore, Pakistan.
 Located inside the Nishtar Park Sports Complex, it is the biggest terrace field hockey stadium in the world, having a capacity of 45,000 spectators.

 The offices of Sports Board Punjab and Pakistan Hockey Federation are also located in the stadium compound.

 Tournaments hosted

 It hosted all matches of the 1990 Men's Hockey World Cup, where the hosts were defeated 3–1 by the Netherlands in the final.
 It has hosted many international matches and competitions, including the inaugural edition of the Champions Trophy tournament in 1978, and further editions in 1988, 1994, 1998 and 2004.

-In January 2018, it hosted a two-match series between World XI and Pakistan, also hosted Haier Hockey Series Open in December 2018.
+In January 2018, it hosted a two-match series between World XI and Pakistan.
+The stadium was the venue for Haier Hockey Series Open in December 2018.

 Political events hosted

-Chairman Pakistan Tehreek-e-Insaf, former prime minister of Pakistan Imran Khan announced the its power show, Haqeeqi Azadi jalsa, would be held at National Hockey Stadium on August 13, 2022.
+Chairman Pakistan Tehreek-e-Insaf, and a former prime minister of Pakistan Imran Khan, announced his party's Haqeeqi Azadi jalsa or public meeting would be held at National Hockey Stadium on August 13, 2022.